QuixThe2nd/TorrentTX/README.md

 - Create framework for people to publish global javascript functions that others can reference in their smart contract
 - Eventually make a GUI
 - Make bridging layer from other blockchains
+- do some sort of merkle-tree proof for proving u have torrents

 Cross chain bridge:
 Through this paragraph, I will say "ethereum" a lot.
 When I say ethereum, that's just an example.